graphcore/examples/nlp/bert/popart/README.md

 View the JSON files in configs for detailed parameters.

-By default, SQuAD finetuning will use the pre-trained weights downloaded alongside the vocab, but you can also specify an onnx checkpoint using the option `--onnx-checkpoint <path-to-checkpoint>`.
+By default, SQuAD finetuning will use the pre-trained weights downloaded alongside the vocab, but you can also specify an onnx checkpoint using the option `--checkpoint-input-dir <path-to-checkpoint>`.

 ## Training options